lynn0702/Torchlite/torchlite.md

 Gnolls are a special type of fiendtouched cambion, hyena-like tallfolk who exist in greater numbers than other cambions, most of whom travel in nomadic tribal groups.
 Though ancient pacts bind many gnolls to the service of demons and compel them to mercilessly raid their neighbors, there are also large gnoll communities whose members have escaped this fiendish subjugation.

-Working with his GM, Miriam, Jeremy gives his character the distinction Gnoll of the Northern Badlands, and they identify five cambion SFX and five ogre SFX that all seem to make sense for a gnoll PC.
+Working with his GM, Miriam, Jeremy gives his character the distinction **Gnoll of the Northern Badlands**, and they identify five cambion SFX and five ogre SFX that all seem to make sense for a gnoll PC.
 During character creation, and as the character grows in his career, Jeremy will choose people SFX from the list he and Miriam agreed on.

 ### Professions